atmoos/Quantities/documentation/Design.md

 ## Precision

 This library achieves at least `Double` precision.
 By use of the [Polynomial](../source/Quantities/Core/Numerics/Polynomial.cs) type, we often can achieve better than `Double` precision.
+Numerical stability is also improved.

 ## Realization of Physical Laws